aashrithapasunuru/Cybersecurity_AI_Assisted_Homelab/AI_Assisted_SOC_investigation_lab/readme.md

 Activities include:

-- Identify lab systems
+* Identify lab systems
-- Verify IP addresses
+* Verify IP addresses
-- Verify connectivity
+* Verify connectivity
-- Review normal network traffic
+* Review normal network traffic
-- Review OPNsense firewall activity
+* Review OPNsense firewall activity
-- Identify normal services
-- Observe normal security logs
+* Identify expected network communication

 ---

-### 2. Reconnaissance
+### 2. Controlled Network Activity

-Perform controlled reconnaissance against authorized systems within the lab environment.
+Generate authorized network activity within the isolated lab environment.

 Activities include:

-- Host discovery
+* Host discovery
-- Port scanning
+* Port scanning
-- Service enumeration
+* Service enumeration
-- Network mapping
+* Network communication testing

 Tools:

-- Nmap
+* Nmap
-- Kali Linux
+* Kali Linux
-- OPNsense
+* OPNsense
-- Wireshark
+* Wireshark

-The objective is to understand how reconnaissance activity appears from a defensive monitoring perspective.
+The objective is to understand how network reconnaissance and connection attempts appear from a defensive monitoring perspective.

 ---

-### 3. Detection
+### 3. Network Traffic Analysis

-Identify suspicious or unexpected activity using available security telemetry.

-Detection sources include:

-- OPNsense firewall logs
-- Wazuh alerts
-- Windows Security Events
-- Splunk
-- Network traffic
+Analyze network traffic generated during the lab.

-Examples include:
+Activities include:

+* Identify source and destination IP addresses
+* Examine TCP connections
+* Analyze SYN and ACK packets
+* Observe ARP traffic
-- Repeated connection attempts
+* Identify connection attempts
-- Port scanning
-- Failed authentication attempts
-- Suspicious network connections
-- Unexpected services
-- Unusual endpoint activity
+* Analyze unusual or unexpected traffic

+Wireshark is used to inspect the network packets and understand the communication between systems.

 ---

-### 4. Alert Triage
+### 4. Firewall Monitoring

-Determine whether a security alert requires further investigation.
+Review OPNsense firewall activity related to the generated network traffic.

-Key questions include:
+Activities include:

-- What triggered the alert?
-- When did it occur?
-- Which host is involved?
-- Which user is involved?
-- What is the source?
-- What is the destination?
-- Is the activity expected?
-- Are there related events?
-- What is the severity?
+* Review firewall logs
+* Identify source and destination addresses
+* Identify ports and protocols
+* Determine whether traffic was allowed or blocked
+* Understand how traffic crosses the firewall

 ---

 ### 5. Investigation

-Investigate suspicious activity using multiple sources of evidence.
+Correlate network evidence from multiple sources.

 Evidence may include:

-- OPNsense logs
-- Splunk events
-- Wazuh alerts
-- Windows Event Logs
-- Nmap results
-- Wireshark captures
-- Network information

-### 🎯 Skills Practiced
-SOC Operations
-Alert Triage
-SIEM & Log Analysis
-Network Security
-Threat Detection
-Incident Investigation
-Python Automation
-AI-Assisted Cybersecurity
-🚧 Lab Status
+* OPNsense firewall logs
+* Wireshark packet captures
+* Nmap scan results
+* Source and destination IP addresses
+* Ports and protocols
+* Timestamps

+Key investigation questions:

+* What happened?
+* Which system generated the activity?
+* Which system was targeted?
+* What ports were involved?
+* Was the activity expected?
+* Is there evidence of reconnaissance?
+* What is the potential security impact?

+---

+### 6. AI-Assisted Analysis

+AI is used as an **investigation assistant**, not as a replacement for analyst judgment.

+AI may be used to:

+* Explain network traffic
+* Interpret suspicious indicators
+* Identify possible attack techniques
+* Suggest additional investigation steps
+* Assist with risk assessment
+* Help summarize findings

+AI-generated findings are validated against the actual lab evidence before reaching a final conclusion.

+---

+## 🎯 Skills Practiced

+### SOC Operations

+* Security Monitoring
+* Network Traffic Analysis
+* Alert Investigation
+* Evidence Collection
+* Threat Detection
+* Risk Assessment
+* Incident Investigation

+### Networking

+* TCP/IP
+* ARP
+* ICMP
+* TCP connections
+* Ports and protocols
+* Network troubleshooting

+### Security Tools

+* OPNsense
+* Wireshark
+* Nmap
+* Kali Linux

+### AI-Assisted Security

+* AI-assisted investigation
+* AI-assisted traffic analysis
+* AI-assisted risk assessment
+* AI finding validation

+---

+## 🚧 Lab Status

 ### In Progress

-Hands-on investigations, evidence, screenshots, automation, and AI-assisted analysis will be added as the lab develops.
+The lab is being developed through small hands-on investigations.

+Completed activities and evidence will be documented with:

+- network_baseline.md
+- reconnaissance.md
+- AI-Assisted-analysis.md

+---

-### ⚠️ Disclaimer
+## ⚠️ Disclaimer

 All testing is performed in a controlled and authorized laboratory environment for educational and defensive cybersecurity purposes.